pymc-devs/pymcon_web_series_website/content/cfp.md

 **Submission outcomes**

 The review process will ultimately determine whether each submitted proposal meets the goals of the PyMCon Web Series.
-Contributors whose submissions are determined to be acceptable will be contacted.
-Subject to scheduling constraints, these contributors will immediately be paired with a PyMCon Web Series lead and together will work to turn the proposal into a full-blown PyMCon Web Series event (or given a rough timeline for doing so).
+Contributors whose submissions are accepted will be contacted.
+Subject to scheduling constraints, these contributors will immediately be paired with a PyMCon Web Series Event lead and together will work to turn the proposal into a full-blown PyMCon Web Series event (or given a rough timeline for doing so).

 **What if my proposal is not accepted?**